 Foreclosure Defense and Chain of Title

 Here is where foreclosure defense can begin to chip away at a bank’s claim on your property.
 In order for a mortgage, deed of trust or promissory note to be valid, it must have what is known as “perfection” of the chain of title.
-In other words, there must be a clear, unambiguous record of ownership from the time you signed your papers at closing, to the present moment.
+In other words, there must be a clear, unambiguous record of ownership from the time you signed your papers at closing to the present moment.
 Any lapse in the chain of title causes a “defect” in the instrument, making it invalid.

 In reality, lapses occur frequently.
 As mortgages and deeds began to routinely be bought and sold, the sheer magnitude of those transfers made it difficult, costly and time-consuming for institutions to record every transaction in a county records office.
 But in order to have some method of record-keeping, the banks created the Mortgage Electronic Registration System (MERS), a privately held company that tracks the servicing rights and ownership of the nation’s mortgages.
 The MERS holds more than 66 million American mortgages in its database.

 When a foreclosure is imminent, MERS appoints a party to foreclose, based on its records of who owns the mortgage or deed of trust.
-But some courts have rejected the notion that MERS has the legal authority to assign title to a particular party in the first place.
+Some courts have rejected the notion that MERS has the legal authority to assign title to a particular party in the first place.
 A court can decide MERS has no “standing,” meaning that the court does not recognize its right to initiate foreclosure since MERS does not have any financial interest in either the property or the promissory note.

 And since MERS has essentially bypassed the county record-keeping system, the perfection of chain of title cannot be independently verified.
 This is where a foreclosure defense can gain traction, by questioning the perfection of the chain of title and challenging MERS’ legal authority to assign title.